strict-beauty/freelantopia/01-White Paper.md

-# WHITE PAPER OF MORTOPIA
+# WHITE PAPER OF MORETOPIA (Draft)
->   Moretopia is the name of a virtual country that realizes it's laws as a smart contract in the blockchain.
+>   Moretopia is the name of a virtual country that realizes it's laws as smart contracts in the blockchain.

 Author: [David Nari](mailto:sun901073@gmail.com)